Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The reduced VAT rate for hospitality and leisure businesses

 Lockdowns, staff shortages and supply issues have hit this sector hard.
-Back in July 2020 a temporary rate of 5% VAT came into force to help lessen the blow.
+Back in July 2020 a temporary rate of 5% VAT came into force to help lessen the blow for VAT-registered hospitality businesses.

 This temporarily reduced rate of VAT applied to restaurants and food outlets, hotels, holiday accommodation, and some tourist attractions.
 In September 2020 the Chancellor announced an extension of the 5% rate until 31st March 2021.
 It was then extended again until 30th September 2021.